stashed/stash/docs/concepts/crds/backupconfiguration.md

 ## What is BackupConfiguration

-A `BackupConfiguration` is a Kubernetes `CustomResourceDefinition (CRD)` which specifies the backup target, behaviors (schedule, retention policy etc.) and `Repository` object that holds backend information in Kubernetes native way.
+A `BackupConfiguration` is a Kubernetes `CustomResourceDefinition`(CRD) which specifies the backup target, parameters(schedule, retention policy etc.) and a `Repository` object that holds snapshot storage information in a Kubernetes native way.

-You have to create a `BackupConfiguration` object for each backup target. `BackupConfiguration` has 1-1 mapping with the target.
-Thus, only one target can be backed up using one `BackupConfiguration`.
+You have to create a `BackupConfiguration` object for each backup target.
+A backup target can be a workload, database or a PV/PVC.

 ## BackupConfiguration CRD Specification

-Like other official Kubernetes resources, `BackupConfiguration` has `TypeMeta`, `ObjectMeta` and `Spec` sections.
+Like any official Kubernetes resource, a `BackupConfiguration` has `TypeMeta`, `ObjectMeta` and `Spec` sections.
 However, unlike other Kubernetes resources, it does not have a `Status` section.

-A sample `BackupConfiguration` object to backup a Deployment's data is shown below,
+A sample `BackupConfiguration` object to backup the volumes of a Deployment is shown below:

 ```yaml
 apiVersion: stash.appscode.com/v1beta1